 How Do You Get Foot Blisters & What Causes Blisters?

 Causes of foot blisters include:

 - Friction & Pressure: In most cases, your foot blister forms because of friction and pressure.
 Friction and pressure are often caused by your foot rubbing consistently against a rough surface, sock or shoe, which results in inflammation and irritation.
+These can occur after you have walked for a long period of time or when your shoes do not fit you properly.
+Your feet are also more prone to blisters if they are moist, so keeping them dry and clean is one preventative step you can take.
 Friction related blisters can be disabling and painful or tender to the touch.

 - Burn: Your blister might instead be the result of a burn.
 If you have been burned, your skin will again attempt to protect itself by forming a blister.
 The blister won’t appear for a few days after the initial burn if the burn is first degree, such as a sunburn.
 If the burn is more severe, the blister will form immediately.

 - Freezing: The opposite end of the temperature spectrum can also cause a blister to form.
 If you experience frostbite, a blister can form because of exposure to extreme cold damaging the skin.

 - Contact Dermatitis: This inflammation occurs when your skin is exposed to an irritant such as an allergen.
 This reaction can occur because of insect bites or stings, reaction to chemicals like washing detergents or soap, or skin reactions to various types of chemicals, cleaners or solvents.

 - Various Medical Conditions: Your skin can become damaged and form a blister as a symptom of many types of medical disorders and/or diseases.
 For example, autoimmune conditions, eczema, and certain medications can cause a skin reaction that could lead to blister development.

 Blister Prevention: Is it Possible?